 Office of Equity, Diversity, and Inclusion

-Welcome to the homepage of inclusive excellence.
+The Office of Equity, Diversity and Inclusion was established in 2016 to support Indiana State University's goal of becoming an inclusive-excellent campus.
 Indiana State University has a long history of increased diversity on its campus.
 Representing over 65 countries, our campus community recognizes the importance of maintaining an environment that not only recognizes individual differences, but empowers our community to learn and grow from a culture that embodies inclusive excellence in all of its complexities.
-We hope you find this site to be resourceful as you explore what is taking place across campus and in the community as it relates to inclusive excellence.
-Unity Strengthens Blue.

 We value the individuals and groups that make up and represent Indiana State University and the Terre Haute community.
 We value a community where all individuals, from all levels, can participate, contribute, and have a voice.
 We value the power of listening and the opportunity that creates when we are open to hear what others have to offer.
 We value our charge and the stewardship it represents to all in our community.
 We value YOU!